-A huge thank you to our strong community of supporters who have made it possible for us to grant more then $2.6 million for exciting programs in Hopkins Schools.
-You’ll find acknowledgment and listing of our individual donors in our annual reports.
+A huge THANK YOU to our strong community of supporters who have made it possible for us to grant more than $2.6 million for exciting programs in Hopkins Public Schools!
+You’ll find a listing of our individual annual donors in each of our annual reports.

-Who better to do the engraving of the donor names than the students?
-Under the guidance of Mary Kay Myrmel, North Junior High Tech Ed teacher, students have carefully and diligently engraved the wood tiles that are so beautifully arranged on the Hopkins High School wall.
-Since then, the engraver stays in use by the students and staff for a variety of projects, such as building a successful business venture of engraving and selling pens, creating unique insets for wood tables, or helping the District with its engraving needs.
+Then, under the guidance of Mary Kay Myrmel, now-retired North Junior High Tech Ed teacher, students carefully and diligently engraved wood tiles that were arranged on the Hopkins High School wall.
+After the initial installation, the laser engraver – acquired by HEF for the project – remained in use by the students and staff for a variety of projects, such as building a successful business venture of engraving and selling pens, creating unique insets for wood tables, or helping the District with its engraving needs.